Skip to main content

 JSON.parse(): Unexpected token

 Your code called JSON.parse() on a non-JSON response body.
-Fix: Add a check before parsing:
+Fix: Add a status check before parsing:

 const body = res.body();